-Talk to your family doctor or Nurse Practitioner, or contact the HIV/Hep C Specialized Support Team.
+Talk to your family doctor, nurse practitioner, or contact the HIV/HCV Specialized Support Team.
 If you have further questions about HIV or any other topic about your sexual health talk to a registered nurse at the BC Centre for Disease Control.

 For more information about the administrative team who support chronic disease services, see the Regional Chronic Disease Program.